open-mmlab/mmpose/docs/install.md

 pip install mmcv-full -f https://download.openmmlab.com/mmcv/dist/cu110/torch1.7.0/index.html
 ```

+If it compiles during installation, then please check that the cuda version and pytorch version **exactly"" matches the version in the mmcv-full installation command.
+For example, pytorch 1.7.0 and 1.7.1 are treated differently.
 See [here](https://github.com/open-mmlab/mmcv#installation) for different versions of MMCV compatible to different PyTorch and CUDA versions.

 Optionally you can choose to compile mmcv from source by the following command